 Quick Facts about the Edinburgh Military Tattoo

-- The Royal Edinburgh Military Tattoo hasn’t cancelled a single performance in its 67 year history. (which is no mean feat with Scotland’s weather having the potential to take a turn for the worse at any time) The Tattoo is performed come rain, hail or shine!
+- The Royal Edinburgh Military Tattoo was canceled for the first time in it’s 67 year history during the 2020 and 2021 Pandemic but prior to that hadn’t cancelled a single performance.
+(This is no mean feat with Scotland’s weather having the potential to take a turn for the worse at any time) The Tattoo is performed come rain, hail or shine!

 - Each Tattoo Performance lasts for 100 minutes.